 Coastline is published by Ostrobothnia Chamber of Commerce and it tells the story of how Ostrobothnia became one of the engines of Finland’s export.
 Coastline is aimed at everyone who is interested in business, industry and technology.
-For the first time in Coastline’s history the magazine is published also in this digital format.
+Coastline is published also in this digital format.
 You can browse the articles by topics or by region in the menu.

 Business supporting organisations